 - White wine, dry: about half a glass

-The veal must be lean and tender; if you notice any nerves, remove them before starting to prepare your Saltimbocca.
-Put a slice of meat between two sheets of baking paper and then beat it up with a meat pounder.
+Veal slices should be lean and tender, not too thick.
+If thy are, just put a slice of meat between two sheets of baking paper and then beat it up with a meat pounder.

-Rinse the sage and carefully dry it with a kitchen cloth, careful not to break the leaves.
+Rinse the sage and dry it with a kitchen cloth.

-Heat up the butter in a non-stick pan until it melts, and lightly brown the Saltimbocca on each side.
-Pour in the wine, add salt and pepper to taste and let simmer until cooked through.
+Heat up the butter with EVOO in a non-stick pan until it melts, lightly brown the Saltimbocca on both sides for a couple of mins.
+Pour in the wine, add and pepper to taste and salt only on the side without the cured ham since it’s already savoury.
+Simmer until cooked through.

-Pour the reduced wine on top of the Saltimbocca when you serve them.
+Pour the gravy on top of the Saltimbocca when you serve them.